InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Related Works

 \subsection{Diffusion Inverse Solvers}

 Given a pre-trained generative model as a prior $p(\vx)$, Diffusion Inverse Solvers (DIS) aim to solve inverse problems in Eq.~\ref{eq:inverse}.
 This is achieved by guiding the reverse sampling process to sample from the posterior distribution $p(\vx|\vy)$.
 A significant advantage of this paradigm is its zero-shot generalization capability; the same pre-trained model $p(\vx)$ can be applied to various forward operators $\mathcal{A}$ at inference time without re-training.
-Broadly, these solvers can be categorized by their guidance mechanism. \paragraph{Backpropagation-Based Solvers} One prominent line of work, including Diffusion Posterior Sampling (DPS) \cite{chung2023diffusion}, guides the sampling at each step $t$ by using the gradient of the data consistency term, $\nabla_{\vx_t} \log p(\vy|\vx_t)$.
-This is often approximated by $\nabla_{\vx_t} \|\vy - \mathcal{A}(\hat{\vx}_{0|t})\|^2$, where $\hat{\vx}_{0|t}$ is the predicted clean data from $\vx_t$.
-While effective, these methods are computationally prohibitive as they require expensive backpropagation through the deep neural network $\vepsilon^\theta$ (or $\vv^\theta$) at every sampling step.
+Broadly, these solvers can be categorized by their guidance mechanism.